IBNB Permitted Monitors

 Imperiled Beach-nesting Bird (IBNB) Permitted Monitors are trained, dedicated individuals with proven shorebird and seabird identification skills and avian survey experience.
 IBNB Permitted Monitors are qualified to assist FWC Incidental Take Permittees with minimizing and avoiding harm or harassment of imperiled beach-nesting birds (American oystercatchers, snowy plovers, least terns, black skimmers) during project activities.

 The FWC Commissioners approved the IBNB Species Conservation Measures and Permitting Guidelines in July 2022.
-The guidelines will go into effect September 2023.
-This implementation timeframe gives interested individuals time to meet the minimum qualifications for becoming an IBNB Permitted Monitor, including conducting at least three surveys that involve locating and documenting Active Nests of IBNBs.
+At the October 2023 Commission Meeting, Commissioners approved an effective date delay from September 2023 to October 1, 2024.
+This delay gives interested individuals time to meet the minimum qualifications for becoming an IBNB Permitted Monitor, including conducting at least three surveys that involve locating and documenting Active Nests of IBNBs.

 Step 1: Review Key Reference Materials